-Read our 2018 annual report
+Read our 2022 annual report

-New farming techniques in Zambia
+Identifying new farming techniques in Zambia

 Taking a chance and using new techniques, like those used by Concern Worldwide’s Accenture-funded conservation agriculture programme in Zambia, can make all the difference.

-During the training, he learnt that organic inputs such as manure could improve yields.
+During the training, he learnt that organic inputs - such as manure - could improve yields.
 However, he took it a step further and lined his planting basins with a double handful of tree leaves.

 Leading by example

 Consequently, more than 200 farmers followed his example in 2011.
 Despite much less rainfall that year, the farmers who used tree leaves had better-than-average harvests.

 Innovative tree leaves

 For poor farmers like Eliza Kabangu in Kaeya Village, Senanga District, the use of tree leaves meant the difference between enough food and no food at all.

 She said: "The leaves are easy to gather, don’t cost anything, keep the moisture in the soil and keep the crops from drying out.
-Concern has done well to help us share this knowledge between farmers like us.
+Concern has done well to help us share this knowledge between farmers like us."

 Better still, this new technique has spurred farmers to try other local technologies to decrease pest attacks and boost soil fertility.

 On a national level, our collaborating partners, Conservation Farming Unit and the Golden Valley Agricultural Research Trust, are interested in promoting this innovation throughout Zambia to increase crop performance and resilience to climate change.

 The possibilities for farmers within the conservation agriculture project are continually growing.
-To think that all of this started with a single farmer who took a chance!

 To support our work with the world's poorest people, click on the button below.